D3ZAX/VrmToFBXWithTexture/README.md

 ## How to Use

-This Addon adds 3 new operators which can be found in the 3DViews Object Menu:
+This Addon adds 3 new operators which can be found in the Sidebar Menu of 3D Viewport:

 <img style="margin-right: 30px;" align="left" src="images/VrmToFBXWithTexture.png"/>